Putting the human into human resources can be challenging.

 Recognizing the work of an employee can take place at their desk, surprising them at lunch, on a big screen in the common area, or simply shaking his or her hand and thanking them as they leave for the day.

-It is not always how or what is given in recognition, but that they are recognized.
+It is not always how or what employees are given in recognition, but that they are recognized.

 Be generous with praise.
 Be generous in general.
 Empower and encourage your peers to do the same.
 That generosity will pay back massive dividends.
 Organizational psychologist Adam Grant offered easy to implement strategies for cultivating a culture of generosity in a recent TED talk: